 Welcome to Engineering 27.
 This class is part of Berkeley's core undergraduate Design and Manufacturing curriculum.
-The current resurgence of manufacturing in the U.S. - and its enormous continued economic importance in many other parts of the world - mean that we have increased the emphasis placed on manufacturing in our lower-division curriculum, and this class is one result of that shift.
+The current resurgence of manufacturing in the U.S. - and its enormous continued economic importance both here and in many other parts of the world - mean that we have increased the emphasis placed on manufacturing in our lowerdivision curriculum, and this class is one result of that shift.